800-837-5520 Call us for a free quote Contact us

 • Not particularly afraid of humans, so common in residential and urban areas

-• Problem hot spots: agricultural areas, especially fields and vineyards, electrical and power structures, commercial buildings in cities.
+• Problem hot spots: Agricultural areas, especially fields and vineyards, electrical and power structures, commercial buildings in cities.

 Starling control methods